 ELEVATION: 2,842 m (9,324 ft)

-In the highland province of Benguet towers Tabayoc, at a height of 2,842 m (9,324 ft) the second highest mountain in the island of Luzon and the seventh highest peak in the Philippines.
+In the highland province of Benguet towers Tabayoc, at a height of 2,842 m (9,324 ft) the second highest peak in the island of Luzon and the seventh of the tallest mountains in the Philippines.
 Along the mountain’s feet lie the four magnificent lakes of Ambulalakao, Incolos, Letep-Ngapos, and Tabeo.

 The trail to the summit traverses dense, primeval forests.
 Trees of diverse and outlandish shapes and sizes thrust great gnarled roots across the path, and splay twisted branches clad with moss, ferns, and lichen over the trail.
 Mantling the forest floor is a thick carpet of rotting leaves, moss, and ferns.